rubensgomes/flaskapis/BUILD.rst

 To Deploy the REST API doc
 --------------------------

-To deploy the *rgapps* REST swagger-doc site files to a remote server, run the following command from the root of the *rgapps* project folder in a Windows DOS shell prompt::
+To deploy the REST swagger-doc site files to a remote server, run the following command from the root of the project folder in a Windows DOS shell prompt::

-    fab -u <username> -p <password> -H <host:port> deploy_rest_doc
+    fab -u <username> -p <password> -H <host:port> deploy_restdoc